fioriandrea/lamp/README.md

 ## Built-in functions

-Lamp currently has four built-in functions:
+Lamp currently has the following built-in functions:
 * len(array): returns the length of an array or a string
 * typeof(var): returns the type of a variable as a string
 * readFile(fileName): returns the content of a file as a string (synchronous)